tHarvey303/synthesizer/docs/source/grids/grids.rst

     bpass-2.2.1-bin_chabrier03-0.1,300.0_cloudy-c17.03

-Is the grid constructed using v2.2.1 of the `Binary Population and Spectral Synthesis <https://bpass.auckland.ac.nz/>`_ (BPASS) SPS model for the binary (bin) variant.
+specifies that the grid is constructed using v2.2.1 of the `Binary Population and Spectral Synthesis <https://bpass.auckland.ac.nz/>`_ (BPASS) SPS model for the binary (bin) variant.
 This grid assumes the Chabrier (2003) IMF between 0.1 and 300 Msol.
 Photoionisation modelling is performed using v17.03 of the `cloudy <https://trac.nublado.org>`_ photoionisation code assuming our default assumptions.

 Initial Mass Function